huabawa/Jalpc/_posts/2017-08-30-AWS-Autotagging-&-AWS-Config-Required-Tags-Tutorial.md

         logger.error('Something went wrong: ' + str(e))
         return False
 ```

+**You can use the same SNS arn for all of the regions in which you set up Autotagging.
+For example, if you create a SNS topic in North Virginia and set up Autotagging in a different region, Oregon, you can still use the same SNS arn.**

 Wait!
 You're not done yet.
 Before you leave this page, go to SNS to create a topic and subscribe to it.
 Here are the steps.

 1. Go to SNS.